Jabeyta91/osticket-prereqs/README.md

 <img src="https://i.imgur.com/4Uxu0PW.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 MySQL server is installing a database on the computer.
 This is for Osticket to store the ticket and user data it will utilize in Mysql database.
+HeidiSQL allows me to connect to MySQL server also referred to as a database client.
 </p>
 <br />